 Canyonlands National Park is less than 1 hour away from Arches, so if you do a scenic drive there, I recommend doing it here, because the landscape is totally different which I found very surprising, yet it’s one of the things that makes Utah state such an amazing area to explore.

-Sadly, I didn’t get a chance to record a video of my drive through there and that’s because unlike the other spots on this list, the scenic drive’s best spots are always seen on the side of the road, not in front of it.
+Sadly, I didn’t get a chance to record a video of my drive through this park and that’s because unlike the other spots on this list, the scenic drive’s best spots are always seen on the side of the road, not in front of it.

-So if I was going to film anything, I would have had to place the camera on the side of the car, which I will do next time.
+So if I was going to film anything, I would have to do the second drive into the depths of the park (next time).

 But I was able to hike a few spots in Canyonlands during my short visit there, such as the spot you see to the right:

 It is a very beautiful and alien looking national park that I really enjoyed exploring.
 So just like Arches, I recommend hiking through some of the areas there first and then doing the scenic drive at the end.

 Whenever I think back to my visit to Washington’s coast, one of the standout areas had to be Lake Crescent that spans for many miles and the scenic drive there is one you may want to take multiple times.

 I certainly did because I couldn’t believe how beautiful this drive was the first time I did it!